spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/front-end-enablement-service/references/references.md

-* This section contains the reference information linked to the tooltips in the FES interface.
+* This section contains the reference information linked to the tooltips in the FeS interface.

-* If the documents are only intended to be accessed from the FES interface directly, we might not display them in the website's navigation.
+* If the documents are only intended to be accessed from the FeS interface directly, we might not display them in the website's navigation.

+Current topics:
+* Commerce Connector
+* Code Repository
+* Hosting Provider